ameliaxjones/Portfolio-2.0/README.md

 This portfolio was built to test my new skills with react and to update my original basic HTML one ( which can be seen further down in my repositories).
 This site was styled with early windows theming in mind with the use of personal pixel art.

 The site looks best on desktops and tablets.
-It works on mobile but looked ugly so I need to think of a more creative way to display it.
+It works on mobile but looks ugly so I need to think of a more creative way to display it.

 ## Sprinkles (future features)